-In 2014, Our Daily Bread is celebrating 30 years of providing help and hope to struggling residents of the Fairfax County area.
+In 2014, Our Daily Bread celebrated 30 years of providing help and hope to struggling residents of the Fairfax County area.

 Since our inception, ODB has been dedicated to tailoring our services to meet the ever-changing needs of the working poor or those in crisis.
 As we begin our next 30 years of service to the Fairfax Community, we are working to empower our neighbors to cross the bridge from need to true financial self-sufficiency.